isabella232/experience-manager-guides-learn.en/help/tutorials/oxygen-connector/use-aem-connector.md

 -   When you checkout content from AEM repository and make changes on your local system, ensure that file name is not changed at the time of uploading the file.

+- When you insert a reference in the DITA Maps Manager, it displays the title of the file and not the UUID.
+If the title isn't present, then it displays the filename.

 ### Add or remove Favorites {#id195HC04405P}